Producing Documentation with appledoc

 - (id)initWithFirstname:(NSString *)firstname surname:(NSString *)surname age:(NSUInteger)age trackPosition:(NSUInteger)trackPosition

-appledoc allows as to specify certain properties of this method in a level of detail that we feel comfortable with.
-If all that we wish to do is give an overview as to what the method does we could:
+allows us to specify certain properties of this method in a level of detail that we feel comfortable with.
+If all that we wish to do is give an overview as to what the method does, we could:

 /**